TrueNAS SCALETrueNAS Nightly Development Documentation

 Creating an Administrator User Account

-The default SCALE administrator account name changes from admin to truenas_admin in TrueNAS SCALE 24.10 (Electric Eel) fresh installations.
-Earlier releases of SCALE with the admin account retain this account when upgrading to 24.10 through the UI.
+The default TrueNAS administrator account name changes from admin to truenas_admin in TrueNAS 24.10 (Electric Eel) fresh installations.
+Earlier releases of TrueNAS with the admin account retain this account when upgrading to 24.10 through the UI.

 To improve security and minimize username discoverability, create one or more administrator accounts with unique usernames and passwords and disable password access for default administrator accounts (root, admin, or truenas_admin).
 Configure appropriate administrative privileges for each admin account.
 Follow the principle of least privilege (PoLP) and assign the lowest permissions required to perform the administrative tasks expected for that user.
 If a task requires SSH login or sudo command permission, temporarily enable these settings then disable when the task is complete.
 See Security Recommendations and Allowing Sudo Commands for more information.